mparno/fenics-web/source/dev/contributing_code.rst

 Contributing code
 *****************

-The main repository, or branch, for each FEniCS component is owned by the core team of that component.
-Therefore, unless you are a member of the core team, you will not be able to upload any code to the main repository directly.
-Instead you will have to create your own :ref:`branch <contributing_branches>` or submit a :ref:`patch
+The main branch for each FEniCS component is owned by the core team of that component.
+Therefore, unless you are a member of the core team, you will not be able to upload any code to the main branch directly.
+Instead you will have to create your own :ref:`branch
+<contributing_branches>` or submit a :ref:`patch
 <contributing_patches>`.
 If the code is accepted, the patch or branch
 will be merged into the main branch by a member of the core team.